HassanEhab11/ATMEGA32_Drivers/README.md

-# ATMEGA32_Drivers
+# ATMEGA32_Drivers 🎯

-Please celebrate every achievement, no matter how small, and be happy with your progress believe me you are good.
+## Please celebrate every achievement, no matter how small, and be happy with your progress believe me you are good.💚

 Hello, my name is Hassan Ehab, and I'm passionate about embedded systems.
 This repository includes a part of my journey in learning about embedded systems.
 My hope is that this repository will be helpful for others who are also embarking on a similar journey.